Cold Case Files - The Grim Sleeper Part 2

 I went to church.

-I've been filled with the Holy Ghost.
+I've been filled with the Holy Ghosts.

 But as time went on, I just kept focusing across the street.

-Because I lived right here, and all the drama
+Because I lived right here, and all the drama was across the street.

 Everybody looked like they was having fun.